Some-Guy-2017/game-of-life-cpp/README.md

-# game-of-life-cpp - An implementation of Conway's Game of Life in c++
+# Game-of-Life-cpp - An implementation of Conway's Game of Life in c++

 This demonstration was made using [SDL2](https://www.libsdl.org/)